Muragesh-24/webdevelopmentselection_tasks/README.md

+I have  a Readme file

+in task 2 branch also which includes description about all routes.
 # webdevelopmentselection_tasks <br>
 in main  branch <br>
 i have code for the first task ,https://muragesh-24.github.io/webdevelopmentselection_tasks/ and this is link for the first task ,i used 80-20 rule that is like writing my code fastly and for any correction i used chatgpt, but i belived i didnot blindly copied anything .. <br>